 Product innovation is the lifeblood of many businesses.
-The proportion of sales due to new products from businesses competing in fast moving markets can often be over 50%.
-Higher still in technology companies.
-Yet why is it that so many products fail, and what can you do to ensure success?
-So here are seven enemies of product innovation.
+The proportion of sales due to new products from businesses competing in fast moving markets is often over 50%.
+Yet higher still in technology companies.
+So why is it that so many products fail, and what can you do to ensure success?
+So here are seven enemies of innovation.
 Spot them and slay them whenever you can!

 Seventy five percent of products or services fail for this reason (1).
 This is particularly the case in technology markets where new innovations are often just new features trying to find a consumer need.

 Even the famous Sony Walkman originally failed for this reason.
 The initial consumer response to the ‘Walkman’ was ‘why do I need a portable tape player when I have one at home?’
 Only when Sony identified its ability to change consumers’ mood and invested in making the product ‘cool’ did sales start to take-off.

 In markets where there are many competitors, new products or services must also better meet consumers’ needs, find and create new consumer needs and turn needs into wants.

 The more successful the business the louder is the mantra ‘we’ve always done it this way’.
 Thus the more entrenched mindsets and processes become, and the greater the risk of quenching the creative flame.
 So remember the low-cost airlines effect on national airlines such as British Airways, Amazon’s effect on retail book-stores and Apple itunes’ effect on the music producers.
 This is where driven people, independent innovation teams and external agents can help cut through the malaise.